What You Need to Know About Plugs and Adapters in South Korea

 Charging in the Airport

 Did you Netflix your way to South Korea and lost precious battery life?
-Don't worry, there are several complimentary charging stations you can use inside the airport.
+Don't worry, there are several complimentary charging stations that you can use inside Incheon International Airport.

 Most cafés in South Korea have a reasonable number of sockets.
 If you plan to work or lounge around with your devices for 5-6 hours, running out of battery should not be a concern.